Check out our updates on some actions in our climate change plan. New updates will be added to this page throughout the year.

 In 2024, the City will invest $500,000 into new electric vehicle charging stations.

-New buildings will be required to meet certain energy performance targets, including mandatory metrics for emissions-free energy and storage, refuge and back-up power generation.
+All new residential and non-residential site plan applications submitted after March 1, 2025, will now be required to conform to the mandatory GDS, including mandatory metrics for emissions-free energy and storage, refuge and back-up power generation.

-In collaboration with Credit Valley Conservation (CVC) and others, the City is designing and implementing a Sustainable Neighbourhood Action Plan (SNAP) in the Cooksville area.
-This plan will help make Cooksville Creek and the surrounding neighbourhood more sustainable and ready for a changing climate.
+In partnership with Credit Valley Conservation, local community groups and residents, the City has developed a Sustainable Neighbourhood Action Plan in the Cooksville area to help make Cooksville Creek and the surrounding neighbourhood more sustainable and ready for a changing climate.

-In collaboration with the City of Brampton, Town of Caledon and Centre for Community Energy Transformation (CCET), the City is designing a home energy retrofit program for single-family homes.
+In collaboration with the City of Brampton, Town of Caledon, and Region of Peel, the City is working with the Centre for Community Energy Transformation (CCET) to advance home energy efficiency and district energy adoption.